 In the event that nine qualifying members are not available in a college, members from other colleges must be appointed.
 The manner in which outside members are elected to the committee must be specified in the college governance documentation.
+The Chair of the MCG FADPT committee will make recommendations to the Dean of alternate qualified faculty.
+The Dean's Office will provide a letter of invitation making the request for participation and subsequent appointment..

 In the event that five tenured faculty members are not available within a college to make tenure decisions, tenured members outside of the college should be appointed.
 The manner in which outside members are appointed to the committee must be specified in the college governance documentation.
+The Chair of the MCG FADPT committee will make recommendations to the Dean of alternate tenured faculty.
+The Dean's Office will provide a letter of invitation making the request for participation and subsequent appointment.